adityagpt30/DoneDeal-Data-Scraping/README.md

 8. SCP command to securely transfer files between local and remote host
 9. Data Cleaning within Jupyter notebook (Data Cleaning.ipyb)
 10. Data Visualizations (DoneDeal Visualizations.ipynb) (More to be added soon)
+11. Using SQLite or Pandas (which provides an interface to SQLite) in Python querying CSV file using SQL (Added feature to run sql queries) (SQLQueryRunOnCSV.py)
-11. Now working on predictions using ML Algos........
+12. Now working on predictions using ML Algos........

     More features to be added soon:-